sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 In this task, you will create a Xamarin account.

-1. Navigate to the [Xamarin Store](https://store.xamarin.com/login "Xamarin Store login") and click the **Create a new account** link:.
+1. Navigate to the [Xamarin Store](https://store.xamarin.com/login "Xamarin Store login") and click the **Create a new account** link.
   > **Note**: If you have a Xamarin business license you can use it and skip this exercise.

 	![Xamarin store login](Images/xamarin-store-login.png "Xamarin store login")